 Make a smoke and air quality map

 ArcGIS Living Atlas of the World includes authoritative live feeds and other content that helps you learn more about current and predicted smoke conditions and current air quality.
-Follow these steps to make your own smoke, fire, and air quality map in a minute.
+Follow these steps to make your own smoke, fire, and air quality map in a minute, maybe less.

-Tip: To learn more about any layer, click the layer title to view the item details.
+Tip: To learn more about any layer, click the layer title to View item details.

 From the National Weather Service Smoke Forecast item details we learn that the data is sourced from the National Digital Guidance Database (NDGD).
 The time enabled layer displays projected visible smoke across the contiguous United States for the next 48 hours in 1 hour increments.
-It is updated every 24 hours by NWS.
-Concentrations are reported in micrograms per cubic meter.
+It is updated every 24 hours by the National Weather Service.